katfree/cigna-python-challenge/README.md

 # **Instructions**

-Create an ETL script, which imports, parses, aggregates and outputs the data in 1 required format, and for bonus points, several optional formats (more details below).
+Using PYTHON, create an ETL script, which imports, parses, aggregates and outputs the data in 1 required format, and for bonus points, several optional formats (more details below).

 The source data can be seen below in CSV format.